 Moxibustion or heat therapy is one of the cornerstones of Traditional Oriental Medicine.
 This therapy has been practiced over thousands of years, in fact, it could be said it had been practiced before acupuncture even existed!

-Heat therapy is very versatile it can be used at home (particularly for labour preparation) or in clinic.
-As previously mentioned there are many techniques which are still used today and three will be outlined briefly.
+Heat therapy is very versatile it can be used at home or in clinic.
+As previously mentioned there the are many techniques which are still used today and three will be outlined briefly.
 One technique used in clinic is stick moxa – is great for getting heat near the skin and into the body.
 The second technique is called penetrating technique – when moxa is rolled into a size of a rice grain and is placed onto the skin and the heat is then ‘pushed’ into the skin.
 The last technique used frequently in clinic is needle head moxa – when the inserted needle has moxa sitting on top of it and the heat is referred down the needle.

 Hand holding professional moxa stick